AustinCodingAcademy/PHPIntermediate/syllabus/10 Namespaces.md

 10 - Namespaces
 ===============
 > Namespacing is a way for you to organize your code into packages for ease of distribution and reuse and to prevent name collisions.
+> Namespaces are a very important concept and you should master them.
+All modern object oriented PHP applications leverage namespaces.

 Suppose you are building an social network.
 In order to represent a user you create a class called `User`.
 This seems like a perfectly reasonable thing to do until you use someone else's package that has also defined a class called `User`.